 Member to make a list of things and items to prepare before leaving.
 Focus on the part that all the family members need.

-I am going to write an article about what to pack for a snowboarding/ski trip later.
-So here I am going to focus on talking about what to pack for a family trip.
+Obviously, there are some must-have gears that you should prepare in advance.
+But here I am going to focus on talking about what to pack for a family trip.

 Extra waterproof gloves